be_ixf;ym_202306 d_08; ct_300

 Yes!
 Because interval funds are not traded on any exchanges, they are less correlated to most other stock and bond investments.
 This can help smooth volatility in a portfolio.
 Also, they can be an effective portfolio diversifier, as managers may seek underlying assets across credit qualities and geographies to place in the fund.

 There are structural features as well.
-As noted above, investment minimums are low and accessible to individual investors – and on the other side, tax reporting on distributions is simple and done by 1099.
+As noted above, investment minimums can be relatively low and accessible to individual investors – and on the other side, tax reporting on distributions is simple and done by 1099.

 Are There Other Considerations?

-Because interval funds offer only periodic liquidity – usually at 3, 6, 9 or 12 months – investors must be mindful that their investment dollars will not be available to them in the way an exchange-traded stock or bond investment may be.
+Because interval funds offer only periodic liquidity – usually at 3, 6, 9 or 12 months – investors must be mindful that their investment dollars will not be available to them in the same way an exchange traded stock or bond investment may be.

 What are Those Risks You Mentioned?